Aagtdorp

 Aagtdorp ([ˈaːɣdɔr(ə)p]) is a hamlet in the Dutch province of North Holland.
 It is a part of the municipality of Bergen, and lies about 6 km northwest of Alkmaar.

-The hamlet was first mentioned between 1215 and 1226 as Ekthorp, and probably means "settlement in the corner/border".
+The hamlet was first mentioned between 1215 and 1226 as Ekthorp, and could mean "settlement in the corner/border".
 Aagtdorp was home to 111 people in 1840.
 From the 1950s onwards, camp sites were established in Aagtdorp and it became a recreational area.